 Dr. Raphael W. Bostic is president and chief executive officer of the Federal Reserve Bank of Atlanta.
-He is currently a voting member of the Federal Open Market Committee, the monetary policymaking body of the Federal Reserve System.
+He is a participant on the Federal Open Market Committee, the monetary policymaking body of the Federal Reserve System.

 President and Chief Executive Officer